Hoppin’ Around Hackney: A Guide

 What I’m trying to say is: don’t get too much FOMO – it’s all still quite new.
 There are a full EIGHT venues on this crawl, each offering something very different, making it one of the top mornings/afternoons/evenings out in beery London.

-The guide is in the order I recommend doing this based on a combination of opening hours, specifics of the venue and of course, the beer itself.
+The guide is in the order we recommend doing this based on a combination of opening hours, specifics of the venue and of course, the beer itself.
 The proximity of all the venues – all within 5-10 minutes walk of each other – means geography isn’t a major factor and you can easily do this in any order.
 Mostly they’re only all open Thursday-Sunday, so don’t go trying this on a Tuesday.
 Deep breaths now – let’s hop around Hackney.

 Hackney Church Brew Co.